Don’t just focus on getting the numbers right -- transformative CFOs turn rows and columns into a visual story that lasts

 5. Guide Your Audience Through the Answers They’re After

 This may sound obvious, but standardized financial statements and old habits make it easy to overlook.
-Based on your experience interacting with your CEO, executive or board, what the most common questions you’re likely to get when you deliver a report?
+Based on your experience interacting with your CEO, executive or board, what are the most common questions you’re likely to get when you deliver a report?
 Do they want to know your performance compared to forecast?
 Or who the top (and bottom) performing sales reps are?

 Anticipate these questions and design your reports accordingly.
 Make effective use of bubbles, colors or other design elements to proactively drive your audience towards the details they’ll want to see first.